strickvl/languagecoach/README.md

 The main project files (so far) are in the root directory.
 * `languagecoach.py` is the main application
 * `lc-setup.sql` is the database setup file
-* The `myapp` folder is where the vagrant virtual machine is located
+* The vagrant virtual machine is located in the root directory